s-r-e-e-r-a-j/FTPBuster/README.md

-# FTPBrute
+# FTPBuster

-FTPBrute is a powerful command-line brute-forcing tool designed to brute-force FTP, SFTP, and explicit FTPS servers by performing dictionary-based attacks.
+FTPBuster is a powerful command-line brute-forcing tool designed to brute-force FTP, SFTP, and explicit FTPS servers by performing dictionary-based attacks.

 ---